devalexandre/microservice-style-guide/README.md

 ## What not to do
-Microservices, have a high speed due to efficient communication via broker, even the Gateway communicates in this way, when leaving this structure using HTTP for communication between microservices, it loses speed and ends up falling into the concept of apis rest microservices are not apis rest
+Microservices have a high speed due to efficient communication via broker.
+Even the Gateway communicates in this way.
+When leaving this structure using HTTP for communication between microservices, it loses speed and ends up falling into the concept of apis rest microservices are not apis rest

 # Creating a microservice